 Personal Interest: where the attorney’s personal interests are in direct conflict with the client’s case-related interests.

-How excessive caseloads are a new source of conflicts
+How excessive caseloads cause conflicts of interest

 By establishing that “any person haled into court, who is too poor to hire a lawyer, cannot be assured a fair trial unless counsel is provided for him,” the U.S. Supreme Court in Gideon v.
 Wainwright made it an obligation of state governments to establish the structure (or method) through which such representation is provided.
 This structure must provide constitutionally effective services for the clients of the primary and conflict systems alike.